Are you looking for the best cloud phone system for remote teams?

 You get all the features you’d expect, including call forwarding, routing, hold music, voicemail to email, and more.
 There’s a mobile app plus a desktop app, so it’s easy for your team to use while working remotely.

 With Grasshopper, you are able to get a US or Canadian local or toll-free number.
 You can also add custom greetings and extensions.
-All Grasshopper’s plans include unlimited minutes, too.
+All Grasshopper’s plans include unlimited minutes.

-Price: Grasshopper costs from $26/month, billed annually.
-This is for one phone number, but you can add extensions.
+Price: Grasshopper costs from $28/month, billed annually for one phone number, but you can add up to 3 extensions.

 Phone.com offers a simple web interface and mobile app to manage your cloud office phone system.
 Like the other phone system providers we’ve covered, they offer all the standard features you’d expect.
 These include call forwarding, call routing, caller ID, text messaging, voicemail to email, and more.

 Phone.com includes Canada plus some European countries in their local call minutes.
 This makes calling out to those countries much cheaper.

 With Phone.com, you can also pay for extra features, including call recording and more phone numbers.

 The cheapest plan limits you to 500 monthly minutes and 1,000 text messages.
 This may be enough for your business needs if your small company doesn’t make many calls.

 There’s also 24/7 live customer support in case you need help getting set up.